Quick; no time for questions! Open a terminal and run:

 ls -A | wc -l

-Thatās the number of files, folders and other tidbits that have been placed in your $HOME
+Thatās the number of files, folders and other tidbits that have been placed in your $HOME (with

 or without your blessing).
 Can you justify that number?
 Do you even know what is going on there?
 Personally,

-I like to keep my home as clean as possible, so letās take a look and try to do a little spring cleaning.
+I like to keep my home as clean as possible, so letās take a look and try to do a little spring-cleaning.

-or āCross Desktop Groupā (previously known as X Desktop Group) is an ongoing project with the goal of improving
+XDG or āCross Desktop Groupā (previously known as X Desktop Group) is an ongoing project with the goal of improving

 UNIX-like operating systemsā interoperability.
 They have a multitude of software projects and specifications which